Are There Still Property Bargains To Be Had In Britain?

 In some respects, the recovering property market is good news for buyers and sellers alike, as less property owners are battling against negative equity which means more sellers, and therefore a greater array of choice.
 But are those golden years of bargain-bagging now behind us?
 Perhaps not.
 In some areas at least.

 If you’re looking for a cost-effective property investment cast your eyes down some of Britain’s cheapest streets.
-One street, Limetrees Close, in Stockton-Upon-Tees was branded the country’s cheapest in December 2014, after one 2-bed, 2-garden property went to auction with an extremely low guide price of £5,000.
-With an average cost of £16,714 for the year, homes on the street will set you back 16 times less than the national average.
+One street, Davison Terrace in Sunderland was branded the country’s cheapest in January 2019, with an average property price of just £15,000.
+With the surrounding area having an average property cost of £158,858.

 However, this isn’t necessarily an investment for the uninitiated, as residents in the area claim local properties have been firebombed in the past, and that leaving children’s toys outside will undoubtedly lead to them being stolen.
 It has even been reported that residing in the area is a “living hell” and can be damaging to job prospects.
 Though others claim the Port Clarence area boasts a real sense of community spirit.